eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/get-to-know-iofog.md

 - [Agents](../reference-agent/overview.html)
 - [Controllers](../reference-controller/overview.html)

-We can think of each of these containers as if they were deployed on separate devices.
-In production, our Controller is most often running on a cloud server and our Agents are each running on individual edge devices in the field.
+You can think of each of these containers as if they were deployed on separate devices.
+In production, your Controller is most often running on a cloud server and your Agents are each running on individual edge devices in the field.
 The Controller is controlling the Agent the same way it would if the devices were hundreds of miles away.

 ### iofogctl vs component CLIs

-We are currently in the process of migrating all our management system into one tool to rule them all: `iofogctl` !
+We are currently in the process of migrating all your management system into one tool to rule them all: `iofogctl` !

 However, this process is still ongoing and even though you can do everything you need for this tutorial (and much more...) in iofogctl, you must know that every ioFog component (Agent and Controller) has its local CLI (iofog-agent, iofog-controller) that can prove itself useful.

-In the following sections we will us `iofogctl legacy ...` commands to use the older component CLIs.
-Note that, because we have a local ECN, we could also use `docker exec` instead.
+In the following sections you will us `iofogctl legacy ...` commands to use the older component CLIs.
+Note that, because you have a local ECN, you could also use `docker exec` instead.

 #### Agent's Container

-Let's start by using `iofogctl` to retrieve a detailed description of our Agent.
+Let's start by using `iofogctl` to retrieve a detailed description of your Agent.

 ```console
 $ iofogctl describe agent local-agent